yarnmengnus/tp/docs/team/eyelessrhyme7.md

 - Contributed to morphing of addressbook to profplan.
 - Morphed add-person to add-task, contributing to morphing of addressbook.
 - Updated the index.md page.
-- Redesigned the UI Color Scheme.
 - Led the fight against bugs, divided bugs according to scope/severity and assigned accordingly.
 - Fixed 4 severe functionality bugs that were discovered during the PE-Dry Run.
-- Tested extensively, found new bugs in teammates' functionalities.

 ## Contributions to the Developer Guide
 - Updated the Delete command section of the Developer Guide
 - Added the DoNext Command feature section the Developer Guide.
-- Added the DoNext Command Sequence Diagram depicting the logical flow.
 - Added use cases for the do_next command.
-- Added Manual Testing instructions for do_next command.
-- Added Manual Testing instructions for priority feature.
+- Added Manual Testing instructions for do_next command and priority feature.
 - Ideated the 'Recommend next task' Planned Enhancement.

 ## Contributions to the User Guide
 - Developed the UI Mockups for all team members to adapt to their features.
-- Created the "Command List" part of the UG for PE-Dry Run testing.
 - Created the core presentation format for each command in UG Draft.
 - Created the index, outline and structure plan for the UG.
 - Wrote the 'Overview', 'What It Does', 'Target Users', 'What can ProfPlan do for you?' sections.